IJHack/QtPass/README.md

 Your GPG has to be set-up with a graphical pinentry when applicable, same goes for git authentication.
 On Mac OS X this currently seems to only work with MacGPG2 from gpgtools.

-On most *nix systems all you need is:
+On most unix systems all you need is:
 ```
 qmake && make && make install
 ```